-Tobacco advertising and sponsorship in Europe
+Tobacco advertising and sponsorship

 Tobacco advertising increases consumption in several ways, most importantly by encouraging children or young adults to start smoking.
 It also stimulates smokers to increase consumption, reduces smokers’ motivation to quit, urges former smokers to resume and creates an environment in which tobacco use is seen as acceptable.
 At the same time,the warnings about their health are undermined.